Revealing the value of microbial exploration.

 (Status: Past)

-Make sourdough and help scientists learn about the microorganisms involved in some of our oldest technology as part of a global citizen science project
+Make sourdough and help scientists learn about the microorganisms involved in some of our oldest technology as part of a global citizen science project.

-Partners: The Public Science Lab of North Carolina State University
+Key Partners: The Public Science Lab of North Carolina State University

 MORE COMING SOON